-- the pipeline mentioned in pipeline licence no. 2 (Wallumbilla to Brisbane); - (b) the pipeline mentioned in pipeline licence no. 24 (Ballera to Wallumbilla);
+- (a) the pipeline mentioned in pipeline licence no. 2 (Wallumbilla to Brisbane); - (b) the pipeline mentioned in pipeline licence no. 24 (Ballera to Wallumbilla); - (c) the pipeline mentioned in pipeline licence no. 30 (Wallumbilla to Rockhampton system); - (d) the pipeline mentioned in pipeline licence no. 32 (Gatton to Gympie); - (e) the pipeline licence mentioned in pipeline licence no. 41 (Ballera to Mt Isa).

-Under the Trade Practices Act 1974 (Cwlth), section 44ZZM, the ACCC has the function of advising the local Minister in relation to access principles under the Petroleum Act 1923 for the PNG to Queensland pipeline.
+12 Under the Trade Practices Act 1974 (Cwlth), section 44ZZM, the ACCC has the function of advising the local Minister in relation to access principles under the Petroleum Act 1923 for the PNG to Queensland pipeline.

-Access principles for the adjacent area can not take effect other than with the approval of the Commonwealth Minister under the Gas Pipelines Access (Commonwealth) Act 1998.
+13 Access principles for the adjacent area can not take effect other than with the approval of the Commonwealth Minister under the Gas Pipelines Access (Commonwealth) Act 1998.